Caleb9/syno-photo-frame/README.md

 @reboot    sleep 5 && /bin/syno-photo-frame https://{share_link} >> /tmp/syno-photo-frame.log 2>&1
 ```

-Remember to replace your share link with a real one.
-Short sleep is
+Remember to replace your share link with a real one, and adjust the
+binary path depending on installation method (dpkg or from
-required to not start before some services (like network) are
+crates.io).
+Short `sleep` is required to not start before some
-started - try to increase it if errors occur.
-Error messages get
+services (network) are up - try to increase it if errors occur.
+The
-redirected to a log file.
+above command redirects error messages to a log file
+`/tmp/syno-photo-frame.log`.

 For other (untested) alternatives see e.g. [this
 article](https://www.dexterindustries.com/howto/run-a-program-on-your-raspberry-pi-at-startup/).